Addablestone13/Newgrounds.IO-for-Stencyl/README.md

 The original extension was built when Flash was the primary export format for Newgrounds games.
 This version patches in more functionalty, including:

-✅ Scoreboard posting (partially working — no success message returned yet)
+✅ Scoreboard posting (Now sends confurmation messages to the Game Controller in Stencyl)

 ✅ Get the player's NewGrounds Username